 If you’d like to teach your kids a Hanukah song here’s a link to The Dreydl Song and the rules for the Dreydl Game.

 This article was posted on Thursday, December 6th, 2007 at 1:01 pm and is filed under Applesauce, Children's Songs, Countries & Cultures, Customs and Traditions, Games Around the World, Hanukkah, Hanukkah Songs, Holiday Songs, Holidays Around the World, I Have a Little Dreidel, Israel, Languages, Main Course, Mama Lisa, Potato Latkes, Potato Nik, Recipes of the World, Side Dishes, The Dreidel Game, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply